aralroca/next-translate/README.md

 📦**Size**: ~1.5kb

-Sometimes we need to do some translations with HTML inside the text (bolds, links, etc).
-The `Trans` component is exactly what you need for this.
+Sometimes we need to do some translations with HTML inside the text (bolds, links, etc), the `Trans` component is exactly what you need for this.
 We recommend to use this component only in this case, for other cases we highly recommend the usage of `useTranslation` hook instead.

 Example: